xmtp/xmtp-dot-org/blog/xmtp-lens-twitter-spaces-replay.md

 [00:25:55] There's this vast roadmap that that has been planned.
 And the cool thing is that with each and every.
 Project and team that wants to go build something on and with XMTP we learn about its, unique properties that may, give us the information we need to bring something out of the roadmap prioritize it.

 [00:26:16] And, at least, I'd love to to tap you in on this.
-For those that that dunno.Elise is on front end here at XMTP and has been an awesome new member of theteam.
+For those that that dunno.Elise is on front end here at XMTP and has been an awesome new member of the team.
 A handful of months ago joined and was a key player in getting DMs to work with with Lens and maybe digging in on some of the Lens specific.

 [00:26:38] Things that came into play for XMTP and maybe a little bit about how they would be able to be used elsewhere.
-I'm thinking about like conversation IDs andthings like that.
+I'm thinking about like conversation IDs and things like that.
 Would just love to hear how the integration went and how you see it working for subsequent Lens teams.

-[00:26:55] Elise Alix - XMTP: Oh my gosh, yes.
+[00:26:55] **Elise Alix - XMTP:** Oh my gosh, yes.

 [00:26:56] Hi everyone.
 I'm Elise.
 Thank you, Matt for the intro.
 Yeah.
 So I think first of all, I wanna step back and say it was so important to us to actually ship something that you could feel and use and actually see like that the messages come through.Like we could have announced a partnership and just been like here we, our partners now.

 [00:27:17] Happy building, good luck.
 But I really wanna shout out Josh for intro'ing us to yo who I see here in the crowd.
 Yo could not have been more welcoming into his repo to actually demonstrate DMs end to end within the Lens protocol.
-So it'sbeen honestly such a pleasure and it just feels like right place, right time, and Icannot be more excited about this project.
+So it's been honestly such a pleasure and it just feels like right place, right time, and I cannot be more excited about this project.

 [00:27:38] So I just wanna start there and say thank you.
 But yeah, so really we had this network up and running.
 You could send messages in our demo site today.
-Butthe piece that was missing for Lens specific was we have a, like universal inbox feel.So you could take your messages, break down these silos and move from platform to platform.
+But the piece that was missing for Lens specific was we have a, like universal inbox feel.So you could take your messages, break down these silos and move from platform to platform.

 [00:28:01] However, we also wanted to make it so that developers could say, I want specifically, I want to only see.
 DMs.
 So we introduce this way of filtering by conversation id which is documented in our how to get started that I'm sure we can link out.
-But basically as a developer, you can now specify I want to see messagesfrom this like wallet address, but also specific to this conversation id, which is just a.
+But basically as a developer, you can now specify I want to see messages from this like wallet address, but also specific to this conversation id, which is just a.

 [00:28:35] And then you can get only your Lens DMs within the Lens context.
 So you could still, as a developer break down those walls between Lens ecosystems, but you won't get the like messages that are elsewhere on the XMTP network in your platform, if that makes sense.
 So that was really the biggest protocol change in order to make this work.